AGTGreg/4ty-settings-editor/README.md

 # 4ty Settings Editor
-JSON web editor with auto-completion and snippets written exclusively for the settings of web pages made in 4ty's CMS.
+JSON web editor with auto-completion and snippets, specifically written for the settings of web pages made in 4ty's CMS.

+Libraries used:
+Bootstrap
+Ace
+Toast